-here are a few reasons why I love this vegan brussel sprout salad, so listen up!
+here are a few reasons why I love this vegan brussels sprout salad, so listen up!

 - The actual salad only calls for 5 ingredients.
-Brussel sprouts, apple, pecans, red onion and lemon.
-Such simple ingredients that when combined with a killer vegan salad dressing, makes for one epic salad.
+Brussels sprouts, apple, pecans, red onion and lemon.
+Such simple ingredients that when combined with a killer vegan salad dressing, make for one epic salad.
 No need to spend hours at the grocery store finding random ingredients to fill your salad.
-This one is pretty dang straightforward.
+This one is pretty straightforward.

-- I find brussel sprouts can be a bit on the bitter side when they aren’t paired/ cooked the correct way.
+- I find brussels sprouts can be a bit on the bitter side when they aren’t paired/ cooked the correct way.
 But by breaking down the brussel sprouts (by chopping/ shaving them finely) the bitterness lessens.
-And then by further pairing the brussel sprouts with apple and a yummy dressing, there is no bitterness.
-I also love the texture the shaved brussel sprouts add to the salad.
+And then by further pairing the brussels sprouts with apple and a yummy dressing, there is no bitterness.
+I also love the texture the shaved brussels sprouts add to the salad.
 It almost mimics romaine but it is a little more course (not in a bad way).
-It’s just a more unique way to use brussel sprouts and I’m all for it.
+It’s just a unique way to use brussels sprouts and I’m all for it.